-Wi-Fi CERTIFIED 6 provides the foundation for a host of existing and emerging uses from streaming ultra high-definition movies, to mission-critical business applications requiring high bandwidth and low latency, to staying connected and productive while traversing large, congested networks in airports and train stations.
+Wi-Fi CERTIFIED 6 provides the foundation for a host of existing and emerging uses from streaming ultra-high-definition movies, to mission-critical business applications requiring high bandwidth and low latency, to staying connected and productive while traversing large, congested networks in airports and train stations.

 The cable is made up of strands of incredibly thin optically pure glass that carry digital information with light instead of electrical currents used with Ethernet.

 Single-mode fiber cables use laser light to send signals, and they are thinner than multi-mode fiber cables.
-Light-emitting diodes (LEDs) are used to send signals in multi-mode fiber cables, and multi-mode cables are usually used over short distances.
+Light-emitting diodes (LEDs) are used to send signals in multimode fiber cables, and multi-mode cables are usually used over short distances.
 Data transfer rates between 10 Mbps to 10 gigabytes per second (Gbps) are the norm.

 Because optical fiber cables work through the transmission of light, interference from electronic devices isn’t a concern.
-Additionally, since they don’t conduct electricity, fiber optic cables are ideal for high voltage locations, in buildings prone to lightening strikes, and locations where explosive fumes are present.
+Additionally, since they don’t conduct electricity, fiber optic cables are ideal for high voltage locations, in buildings prone to lightning strikes, and locations where explosive fumes are present.

 Information sent via fiber optic cables is much more difficult to intercept because light can’t be read in the same way signals sent via copper cabling can be.